eProsima/Fast-DDS-docs/docs/fastdds/discovery/simple.rst

 to a multicast address and another one linked to a unicast address.
-*Fast DDS* allows for the configuration of an initial peers list which contains one or more such IP-port address pairs corresponding to remote DomainParticipants PDP discovery listening resources, so that the local DomainParticipant will not only send its PDP traffic to the default multicast address-port specified by its domain, but also to all the IP-port address pairs specified in the initial peers list.
+*Fast DDS* allows for the configuration of an initial peers list which contains one or more such IP-port address pairs corresponding to remote DomainParticipants PDP discovery listening resources, so that the local DomainParticipant will only send its PDP traffic to the IP-port address pairs specified in the initial peers list.

 A DomainParticipant's initial peers list contains the list of IP-port address pairs of all other DomainParticipants with which it will communicate.
-It is a list of addresses that a DomainParticipant will use in the unicast discovery mechanism, together or as an alternative to multicast discovery.
+It is a list of addresses that a DomainParticipant will use in the PDP discovery mechanism, and can hold both multicast and unicast addresses.
+The default multicast address will be used if the list is empty.
 Therefore, this approach also applies to those scenarios in which multicast functionality is not available.

 According to the `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_ (Section 9.6.1.1), the RTPSParticipants'